 Originally founded in 1964 as the first Canadian hearing aid manufacturer, it has its headquarters in the Waterloo region of Canada with U.S. headquarters in Minnesota.
 The company operates in more than 70 countries worldwide and has a major presence in the North American and European markets.

 2012: Unitron Max 20, Unitron Quantum 6, Unitron Quantum E, Unitron Quantum Pro

 Unitron technology overview

-Unitron makes premium and entry level hearing aids for all levels of hearing losses, programmed by an audiologist or other hearing health professional based on the results of a hearing test.
+Unitron makes premium and entry-level hearing aids for all levels of hearing losses, programmed by an audiologist or other hearing care professional (HCP) based on the results of a hearing test.
 The brand has drawn on its parent company's R&D leadership to help deliver high-performance hearing aids—especially products offering universal wireless Bluetooth connectivity.